 - Palm Beach County Sheriff's Office Internet Safety Website

-- Net Smartz Kids Website from the National Center for Missing and Exploited Children
+- Net Smartz Kids Videos website from the National Center for Missing and Exploited Children

-- Net Smartz Teens Website from the National Center for Missing and Exploited Children
+- Net Smartz Resources website from the National Center for Missing and Exploited Children

 - The FBI's Safe Online Surfing Program for Students in 3rd through 8th Grade